The types of images to select for your tasks

-We recommend you preview your survey on different screens after you've uploaded your images to make sure they are not too big for the screen you expect participants to use.
-For example, if you are asking participants to complete the activity on a mobile device, preview your survey on a mobile device.
+We recommend you preview your study on different screens after you've uploaded your images to make sure they are not too big for the screen you expect participants to use.
+For example, if you are asking participants to complete the activity on a mobile device, preview your study on a mobile device.

 How to upload your images